By Kim Kincaid

 If you are considering adopting or have adopted a “rescue” dog you most likely have a gentle heart, a need to help this dog and in regard to the presumed lack of human love and proper companionship to “make it right”.
 This is a very admiral personality.
 However, it can be this very loving and helpful personality that may also sabotage a human/adopted dog relationship.

-Soon that sweet dog at the shelter that was looking at you so desperately for love and a home is now a bossy little demanding general.
+Soon that sweet dog at the shelter that was looking at you so desperate for love and home is now a bossy little demanding general.
 He may begin to paw your legs and arms in a demand for more praise.
 He may begin to growl if something displeases him.
 He may begin to bark and ignore attempts to hush him.
-He will probably begin jumping up on you, your family and guests.
+He will probably begin jumping upon you, your family, and guests.